malek-luky/Automatic-Wheel-Assembly-Detection/reports/README.md

 >
 > Answer:

 During the 3 weeks we spent a total of 17 dollars on all the services in the project.
 The most expensive service ended up being Artifact Registry, which we used to store all our images.
-Our docker images ended up being quite big and in the beginning we stored _all_ the images with a different tag (commit sha) in case we would want to return to a previous version of that image, this ended up being quite costly.
+Our docker images ended up being quite big and in the beginning we stored _all_ the images with a different tag (commit sha) if we needed to return to a previous version of that image, this ended up being quite costly.
 On the other hand, money spent on compute resources was quite low, because of the lack of complexity in our data and model architecture.

---- question 24 fill here ---

 ## Overall discussion of project